Assemblage (album)

-Release
+Background and Release

-Upon release in September 1981, the album spent 10 weeks in the UK Albums Chart, peaking at number 32.
+Assemblage was released by Hansa Records after Japan's contract with the company had expired.
+The company had released the band's first three albums in the late 1970s, but to little commercial success.
+However, once the band signed to Virgin Records in 1980, they slowly began to achieve commercial and critical success.
+Hansa opted to re-release singles that Japan had recorded during their time with the company in tandem with newer material released by Virgin.
+The single "Quiet Life" was re-released in August 1981, becoming Japan's first Top 20 hit.
+Upon its release in September 1981, Assemblage spent 10 weeks in the UK Albums Chart, peaking at number 32.
 The album then re-entered the chart in the second week of January 1982 spent intermittently a further 36 weeks in the chart, peaking at number 26 in August 1982, and its final week being the third week of April 1983.
 The album spent so long in the charts because of the number of singles from the album that were released by Hansa between 1981 and 1983.
 The album was also re-released on cassette with bonus tracks in October 1982 with the additional title 'Special Edition Double Play'.
 These bonus tracks served as the track listing of the album when released in Japan in January 1983.
 Assemblage was certified Gold by the BPI in January 1983.

 Assemblage was one of the first of numerous Japan compilations issued by Hansa/BMG Ariola/Sony BMG, but remains the only one originally released in consultation with the band members themselves.
-Coincidentally, the titles of five of the ten songs refer to geographical locations (namely Communist China, Rhodesia, Berlin, Tokyo, and Europe).

 Assemblage was reissued on CD by Sony BMG Music Entertainment in 2004, then including four bonus tracks as well as two videos.
 Initial pressings of this reissue accidentally omit the first bass note of "Adolescent Sex" and include an incorrect bonus version of "Life in Tokyo."
 Subsequent pressings correct these errors.